inside.ewu.edu

 Pre-requisites: admission to the graduate program in school psychology.

-This course focuses on the history and principles of collaborative consultation and their application within the school setting.
-While traditional models of consultation are taught (organizational, behavioral and mental health), this course explores the key components to developing healthy family-school relationships and requires students to work with parents and teachers through Conjoint Behavioral Consultation.
-Consultation with systems as a preventive strategy is also emphasized, and students complete a school-wide analysis project.
+Focuses on the history and principles of collaborative consultation and their application within the school setting.
+While traditional models of consultation are taught (organizational, behavioral, and mental health), this course explores the key components to developing healthy family-school relationships and requires students to work with parents and teachers through problem solving consultation.
+Consultation with systems as a preventive strategy is also emphasized.

 PSYC 561.
 INDUSTRIAL AND ORGANIZATIONAL PSYCHOLOGY.
 5 Credits.